qbnt/libasm/README.md

 - `ft_read`     – Read from a file descriptor
 - `ft_strdup`   – Duplicate a string

-## Bonus Functions (if applicable)

-You may also implement additional functions to go further:

-- `ft_atoi`     – Convert a string to an integer
-- `ft_strchr`   – Locate a character in a string
-- `ft_strrchr`  – Locate last occurrence of a character in a string

 ## Requirements

 - NASM (Netwide Assembler)